Laufmaschine/Slopes-experiments/README.md

     municips_PT$municipio
     ```

-8. Create map of the desired municipality *`Ovar_limit.gpkg`*:
+8. Pick the name of the desired municipality - "Ovar" in this example - and create map *`Ovar_limit.gpkg`*:
     ```
+    library(dplyr)
     Ovar_limit = municips_PT %>% filter(municipio == "Ovar")
     ```

 ### 3. Get road network of the country
-1. In R, call the required libraries and extract file of road network from OSM:
+1. In R, get road network from OSM:
     ```
     library(osmextract)
     library(sf)